 I've returned to Sydney with lots of questions about how to be responsive.
 I'm wondering what extra things I can do in light of the fires and climate change.
 It does seem like a critical time for a change.

 MBSR courses teach formal and informal meditation practices and integrate these practices with ideas from western psychology.
 MBSR courses began teaching meditation as a tool stress reduction in 1979 and have a solid research base.

 MBSR is a psycho-educational group, not therapy.
 MBSR courses don't focus on trekking and climate change, but you will find that the course will shed light on areas of challenge for you.
 If you would like to know more about MBSR check out the website or some of my other blog posts https://www.headrest.com.au/blog

-The next 8-week HeadRest Mindfulness Based Stress reduction course begins in Marrickville on Tuesday, Feb 18, 2020, 6.30-9.00pm If you are interested, help ensure we have the numbers to get the course up and running and book sooner rather than later as we need to have numbers finalised by Feb 11.
+The next 8-week HeadRest Mindfulness Based Stress reduction course begins on Zoom on Tuesday, Oct 27, 2020, 6.30-9.00pm.
+This extra-ordinary year has taken us away from face to face and on to Zoom- but it still works well.
+If you are interested, help ensure we have the numbers to get the course up and running and book soon.

 Book through www.headrest.com.au or https://www.trybooking.com/BKURB If you'd like to have a chat, find out about the course and decide whether it is for you please give me a call 0431842950.